Designations Congruent with Things: Chapter 17

 Newt looks.

-Hermann isn’t leaning against the door anymore, his weight is centered, his feet positioned like he might, at any moment, decide to drive forward.
+Hermann isn’t leaning against the door anymore.
+His weight is centered, his feet positioned like he might, at any moment, decide to drive forward.

 Think about zis rationally, Descartes says.
 Do you truly believe he might attack you?